saurabh97kum/digit-recognition/README.md

+A deep learning project comparing dense and convolutional networks for handwritten digit recognition using TensorFlow and the MNIST dataset.

 # 🧠 Handwritten Digit Recognition using Deep Learning

 This project demonstrates two types of neural network architectures — a Fully Connected Neural Network and a Convolutional Neural Network (CNN) — to classify handwritten digits from the MNIST dataset using **TensorFlow/Keras**.